 Wiring for Ceiling Fans

-How to Connect a New Ceiling Fan’s 4 Wires Coming From the Fan: The Main Wiring Connections of a Standard Ceiling Fan.
+How do I connect a new ceiling fan to the existing wiring and wall switch?
+The Main Wiring Connections of a Standard Ceiling Fan.

 Internal Wiring for Ceiling Fans